HealthLens FAQ

 As a minimum, the score requires that the individual completes a short questionnaire, which can then provide a baseline score.
 By completing a Digital Health Check and making more data available, the score achieves higher levels of completeness.

-8. How often will my score change?
+7. How often will my score change?

-The score updates dynamically, using all relevant data available at the time of calculation.
-Every time a Digital Health Check is completed, the score will be updated.
+Every time a Digital Health Check is completed, or new relevant wearable data is received, the score will be updated.

-9. How can I improve my score?
+8. How can I improve my score?

-Since the HealthLens score algorithm considers health standards and clinical ranges for the inclusive metrics, the continuous improvement of each metric included in the score will result in an improved score.
 To improve your score, and overall health, means that you will need to make healthier choices for yourself on a daily basis for example avoid smoking, try not to consume too much alcohol, eat healthier, take your medication as prescribed and get sufficient sleep and exercise.
-A small change every day can yield long term favourable results.
-Always seek expert advice from a qualified professional if you are concerned about your health.

 10. What privacy regulations are taken into consideration?